 All complaints will be reviewed in a timely manner and escalated to the appropriate department or staff person for a response and action, if necessary.
-Complainants should expect to receive a response regarding their concern within 5-10 business days, if not sooner.
-Where a concern cannot be resolved within that time frame, the Foundation will notify the complainant of the steps being taken and the anticipated timeframe for resolution.
+Complainants should expect to receive a response regarding their complaint within 5-10 business days, if not sooner.
+Where a complaint cannot be resolved within that time frame, the Foundation will notify the complainant of the steps being taken and the anticipated timeframe for resolution.

 A response may not be provided in circumstances where a complaint is abusive or harassing in nature; where a complaint has no direct connection to the Foundation; where a complaint is illegible; where a complaint has clearly been sent as part of bulk mailing or email.
-Where an anonymous complaint is made, no response will be provided however, the Foundation will review the concern in an effort to improve its services.
+Where an anonymous complaint is made, no response will be provided however, the Foundation will review the complaint in an effort to improve its services.